Code-Institute-Submissions/eHand/README.md

 eHand is a Data-Centric, Responsive full-stack website.

-I really cant think of a greater Gift - than the gift of TIME...
+**I really cant think of a greater gift - than the gift of TIME...**

 This is a site where users can visit to ask for help, or provide it.
 Free members are able to browse a selection of notices by premium members and can offer their help.
 Premium members can also offer their help and can also create notices - looking for any sort of a hand.
 Premium members can also use the sites unique currency - TIME as payment for any help provided.
 In doing so, you can give back what they gave you.

 eHand will be submitted as my MS4 full stack project

 # UX
 ## Purpose and Goals